ODA Spending

 How is Swedish agricultural ODA changing?

 Agriculture and rural development are not key development priorities for Sweden.
-Sweden’s funding to agriculture has massively decreased in 2022, by about 59%, compared to 2020.
+Sweden’s funding to agriculture massively decreased in 2022, by about 59%, compared to 2020.
+In 2023, it returned to near 2019 levels.

 Sweden’s agricultural ODA in 2020 was most likely an overestimation due to the full inclusion of Sweden’s multi-year contribution ( US$869 million) to GCF, part of which ( US$241 million) was imputed to the agricultural sector, and therefore resulting in a sharp increase in Swedish multilateral ODA to the sector.